Congratulations to the 11 winners and all the finalists of the Darling Downs South West region.

 Training provider: Harness Energy Services

-Employer: Harness Energy Services
+Group training organisation: Harness Energy Services

 School-based Apprentice or Trainee of the Year